A timeline of WWI, the first global conflict

 When the Germans signed the armistice at Compiègne, it meant the end of all land, air, and sea conflicts, effectively ending the war against Germany on the western front.
 Though battles continued in other locations, this act marked the beginning of the end of the Great War, which had spanned years and claimed millions of lives.
 France's terms for the armistice included immediate demilitarization of Germany and the return of all prisoners of war.

 Dec.
 1, 1918: British, American forces arrive in Germany

 At the start of December, Allied forces entered Rhineland, Germany, their movement part of the peace accord imposed on Germany by France.
 The French military remained in the territory for many years, with Germans taking this presence as motivation for renewed nationalism, which contributed to the rise of the Nazis.

 Jan.
 18, 1919: Peace conference begins in Paris

 Following the war's end, the victorious Allied nations gathered in Paris to discuss the conflict and its surrounding issues.
 Because the Russians had left the war earlier, they were not included in the talks.
 Germany was only given a chance to attend after the talks ended to hear the resulting decisions and punitive consequences.

 Feb.
 14, 1919: Draft of the covenant of the League of Nations

-Valentines Day 1919 brought together a group called the League of Nations.
+Valentine's Day 1919 brought together a group called the League of Nations.
 The Allied nations set forth to create a document that provided ways to resolve disputes between nations in order to prevent further wars.
-Headquarters for the group office were in neutral Switzerland’s capital city, Geneva.
-Woodrow Wilson had created this concept, yet America did not join the League of Nations due to conflicts between Wilson and the Republican congress.
+Headquarters for the group office were in neutral Geneva, Switzerland.
+Though President Wilson had created this concept, America did not join the League of Nations due to conflicts between Wilson and the Republican congress.